wkumari/draft-wkumari-dnsop-trust-management/README.md

    will go back to sleep.
 The root TA maintainer can see that everyone is using the key with ID 17.

-   Eventually the trust anchor maintainer withes to roll to a new DSA/ SHA-1 key, so they generate the new key.
-They compute the DS (again using SHA-1) and the computed DS is 42 (Tag) 3 (DSA/SHA-1) 1 (SHA1) 333444.
+   Eventually the trust anchor maintainer withes to roll to a new RSA/ SHA-256 key, so they generate the new key.
+They compute the DS (using SHA-256) and the computed DS is 42 (Tag) 8 (RSA/SHA-256) 2 (SHA-256) 333444.
 They now publish TDS records as follows:

-   17    IN TDS 17 5 1 111222
+   _17    IN TDS 17 5 1 111222
-         IN TDS 42 3 1 333444
+         IN TDS 42 8 2 333444

-   17_42 IN TDS 17 5 1 111222
+   _17-42 IN TDS 17 5 1 111222
-         IN TDS 42 3 1 333444
+         IN TDS 42 8 2 333444

    A resolver who only knows about Key 17 queries for 17 and will now start getting 2 TDS records and will see that this does not match what is has configured, and so will add the 42 DS record to its configured list of acceptable keys (now it has 17 and 42).

-   On its next scheduled check it will lookup 17_42 and see that it is "in sync" and will go back to sleep.
-The trust anchor maintainer

-Kumari                  Expires December 28, 2015               [Page 6]

-Internet-Draft    draft-wkumari-dnsop-trust-management         June 2015

-   will observe resolvers change from quering for 17 to querying for 17_42.
-Hopefully everyone will end up querying for 17_42, but the maintainer can observe who is still asking for 17 and trobleshoot with them to see why they have not updated yet.
+   On its next scheduled check it will lookup _17-42 and see that it is "in sync" and will go back to sleep.
+The trust anchor maintainer will observe resolvers change from quering for 17 to querying for _17-42.
+Hopefully everyone will end up querying for _17-42, but the maintainer can observe who is still asking for 17 and trobleshoot with them to see why they have not updated yet.
 At some point (99.9%?), the maintainer will decide enough people have moved and can